Safety Tips for Driving in the Rain

 3. Give extra room: Give yourself a safe amount of space between vehicles.
 The extra room will give you a better reaction time.

-4. Avoid hard braking: Slow down, and give plenty of room so last minute braking is avoided.
+4. Avoid hard braking: Slow down, and give plenty of room so last-minute braking is avoided.

-5. Stay calm if you are hydroplaning: If you car starts to hydroplane, gently take your foot off the gas.
+5. Stay calm if you are hydroplaning: If your car starts to hydroplane, gently take your foot off the gas.
 Avoid steering and moving the wheel.
 Slow down and stay calm until your vehicle makes contact with the road.

-6. Don't use cruise control: Cruise control can cause your vehicle to accelerate when hydroplaning and reduces drivers attentiveness.
+6. Don't use cruise control: Cruise control can cause your vehicle to accelerate when hydroplaning and reduces drivers' attentiveness.

-8. Two hands on the Wheel: Both hands on wheel while driving in wet conditions.
+8. Two hands on the Wheel: Both hands on the wheel while driving in wet conditions.
 Avoid any and all distractions; cell phone, eating, etc.

 10. Pull Over: If the conditions are extreme and you can not see, pull over.
 Wait for the weather to calm down.